dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         in an irrefutable context.*

     4. For each non-rest entry in `p`, in source order:

+        *Unlike in list patterns, we don't skip wildcard subpatterns.
+In a map pattern, you may want to use a `_` value subpattern to detect whether a key is present.*

         1. Evaluate the key `expression` to `k`.